 Week 6 - Good mood food

 If any of the topics are relevant to you and you would like to learn more, Siobhán is available for online consultations and runs a number of online courses, she has a new 6 week weight loss programme starting next week I think but I will let her explain all that in the blog.

-This week’s article is an introduction to sustainable weight loss where we look at why calories don’t count, how carbohydrates add weight and how a balance of protein and fats leaves you feeling full and satisfied.
-The article includes a recipe for Siobhan’s seeded nut bread (pictured above) which I am a huge fan of.
+Sustainable Weight Loss This week's article is an introduction to sustainable weight loss where we look at why calories don't count, how carbohydrates add weight and how a balance of protein and fats leaves you feeling full and satisfied.
+The article includes a recipe for Siobhan's seeded nut bread (pictured above) which I am a huge fan of.
 To find out how to make this fabulous bread and to get rid of all that turkey and mince pies please click the blue button below.